Department of Foreign Affairs and Trade (Australia): Diplomatic network

-The department maintains offices in each state and mainland territory to provide consular and passport services, and to perform an important liaison service for business throughout Australia.
+DFAT maintains offices in each state and mainland territory to provide consular and passport services, and to perform an important liaison service for business throughout Australia.
 In addition, it has a Torres Strait Treaty Liaison Office on Thursday Island.
-Additionally, the department manages a network of over 90 overseas posts, including Australian embassies, high commissions, consulates-general and consulates.
+Additionally, the department manages a network of 116 overseas posts, including Australian embassies, high commissions and consulates-general.

 Portfolio agencies

 DFAT also manages several agencies within its portfolio, including: